Fitus/Zaloha2.sh/DOCUMENTATION.md

     then it is necessary to explicitly pass a FIND expression to exclude it from the respective FIND scan via &lt;findGeneralOps&gt;.

-    If Zaloha is used to synchronize multiple directories in the Remote Source or Remote Backup Modes, then each such instance of Zaloha must have its own separate temporary Metadata directory.
+    If Zaloha is used for multiple synchronizations in the Remote Source or Remote Backup Modes, then each such instance of Zaloha must have its own separate temporary Metadata directory.

     In Remote Source Mode, if &lt;metaDirTemp&gt; is relative, then it is relative to